Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 ### Graph, nodes, edges

-Link to bible sections.
+Refer to relevant sections of the Jaseci Bible.

 ### Walker

-Link to bible sections.
+Refer to relevant sections of the Jaseci Bible.

 # Automated FAQ answering chatbot